SheetJS/docs.sheetjs.com/docz/docs/03-demos/14-grid.md

 </template>
 ```

-These can be mutated through the `value` property in Vue lifecycle methods:
+These can be mutated through the `value` property in VueJS lifecycle methods:

 ```ts
 import { onMounted } from "vue";